db-puzzle/maintenance-OS/docs/Production Module/3a-production-module-complete-pages-list.md

 This document provides a comprehensive list of all pages required for the Production Module, organized by functional area to enable progressive development and testing.
 Each section includes both operational workflows and administrative CRUD interfaces.

+## Key Architecture Notes

+### Manufacturing Routes are Order-Specific
+Unlike traditional systems where routes are tied to items, in this system:
+- **Routes belong to Manufacturing Orders**, not items
+- The same item can have different routes in different orders
+- Routes are created after the order is released
+- Route templates provide reusability across orders

+### Parent-Child Order Relationships
+When creating an order for a BOM:
+- System automatically creates child orders for all BOM items
+- Parent orders track child completion status
+- Parent orders can auto-complete when all children complete
+- Quantities are consolidated for duplicate items in the BOM

 ## Development Order & Dependencies

 The sections are ordered to allow progressive development, where each phase builds upon the previous: